I-am-Xoid/BadStick-COPY/README.md

 **Cheats** It will have cheats and trainers for alot of different games

 **Dashboard Skins** It will have alot skins for dashbaords like Aroura and FreeStyle installed when the dashboard installs

+# ALL THIS WAS DONE WITH THE HELP OF AN AI CODING SOFTWARE I USE!